-Caregiving takes more than time and energy; it can weigh on your spirit, mind, and body.
-The emotional toll of watching someone you love struggle with chronic illness can be overwhelming.
+Caregiving takes more than time and energy.
+It can weigh on your spirit, mind, and body.
 You may feel:

 Overwhelmed and Exhausted

-Juggling appointments, household duties, and maybe a job or your own health concerns can leave you running on fumes.
-No matter how much you do, it never feels like enough.
-It’s hard to remember the last time you truly rested or had a moment just for yourself.
+Juggling appointments, household duties, work, and your own health can leave you drained.
+It can be hard to remember the last time you truly rested or had a moment for yourself.

 Anxious and Down

-When your loved one has a bad day or a new symptom, your worry skyrockets.
-You might lie awake imagining worst-case scenarios, feeling powerless to stop what’s happening.
-That helplessness can leave you on edge, dreading what tomorrow might bring.
+When your loved one has a bad day or new symptoms, worry can spike.
+You may lie awake imagining worst-case scenarios, feeling powerless and on edge, while your own needs fall to the side.

 Guilty and Burnt Out